 - 3.1.
-Work with Caldwell County school districts-Lockhart, Luling, and Prairie Lea-to ensure their endorsements and career and technology programs are linked with and aligned to the high-demand careers that exist in the county.
+Work with Caldwell County school districts-Lockhart, Luling, and Prairie Lea-to ensure their endorsements and career and technology programs are linked with and aligned to the high-demand careers that exist in the County.
 These could include pathways in the education, transportation, health science, and architecture and construction career clusters. - 3.2.
-Partner with the school districts to recruit Caldwell County employers to serve on their business advisory committees.
-Employers on these committees review curricula, as needed, and participate in career awareness and connections activities, such as teacher externships, internships, and other work-based learning opportunities.
-Explore the possibility of centralizing input for programs that are offered in more than one of the school districts. - 3.3.
-Assist the Workforce Matters Coalition in organizing youth career and hiring events with the school districts to ensure that high school graduates going directly into the workforce are aware of careers in the area and have opportunities to connect with local employers. - 3.4.
+Partner with the school districts to recruit Caldwell County employers to serve on their business advisory committees, to review curricula as needed, and to participate in career awareness and connections activities, such as teacher externships, internships, and other work-based learning opportunities.
+Explore the possibility of centralizing the input for programs that are offered in more than one of the school districts. - 3.3.
+Assist the workforce and education committee in organizing youth career and hiring events with the school districts to ensure that high school graduates going directly into the workforce are aware of careers in the area and have opportunities to connect with local employers. - 3.4.
 Partner with the chambers of commerce and employers to establish a scholarship fund that would provide financial support for students who enroll in training programs related to high-demand careers in Caldwell County.
 Consider linking this program with training-related internships at Caldwell County-based employers. - 3.5.
 Expand opportunities for adult basic education and job training through partnerships with Adult Education and Literacy, Community Action, Inc. of Central Texas, Austin Community College, the school districts, and other relevant community-based organizations. - 3.6.
 Collaborate with the Lockhart Correctional Facility on second chance hiring and employment training. - 3.7.
-Coordinate with the Lockhart and Luling EDCs to secure funding to support training for high-demand occupations targeted at adults looking to transition to higher opportunity careers as well as disconnected youth by applying a model similar to Workforce Network in Burnet and Llano Counties. - 3.8.
-Support the Lockhart EDC in evaluating opportunities to attract Tesla employees and suppliers to the county.
+Create a working group of stakeholders focused on re-engaging disconnected youth in Caldwell County this could be a subcommittee of the Untapped Populations Committee at WSRCA or a subcommittee of the Austin Opportunity Youth Collaborative (or a combination of both). - 3.8.
+Coordinate with the Lockhart and Luling EDCs to secure funding to support training for high-demand occupations targeted at adults looking to transition to higher opportunity careers as well as disconnected youth by applying a model similar to Workforce Network in Burnet and Llano Counties. - 3.9.
+Support the Lockhart EDC in evaluating opportunities to attract Tesla employees and suppliers to the County.